May 20, 2015

-Most male cases of BFLS are characterized by mental retardation of varying severity.
-Affected infants may also have diminished muscle tone (hypotonia), a condition that indicates that the head circumference is smaller than would be expected for an infant’s age and sex (microcephaly), and may experience feeding difficulties resulting in failure to thrive.
+Most males affected by BFLS are characterized by mental retardation of varying severity.
+Affected infants may also have diminished muscle tone (hypotonia), a smaller head circumference than would be expected for an infant’s age and sex (microcephaly), and may experience feeding difficulties resulting in failure to thrive.
 As affected children age they may experience delays in reaching developmental milestones.
 Seizures may be present in some cases.
 Mild obesity is common in affected children even during infancy.

 Affected individuals may have distinctive facial features including large, fleshy earlobes, deep-set eyes, heavy ridges above the eyes (prominent supraorbital ridge), and thickened connective tissue of the face, giving the face a coarse appearance.
 In some cases, affected individuals may have droopy upper eyelids (ptosis), rapid, involuntary eye movements (nystagmus), and abnormalities of the thin membrane that lines the back of the eyes (retina) and the main nerve that sends electrical impulses from the retina to the brain (optic nerve).
 Vision problems such as farsightedness (hyperopia) and cataracts may develop before the age of 30.

 Individuals with BFLS may also have reduced function of the testes or ovaries (hypogonadism).
 The failure of the testes and ovaries to produces hormones may result in growth deficiencies resulting in short stature and delayed sexual development.
 In addition, affected males may have small genitalia and the testes may fail to descend into the scrotum (cryptorchidism).
 After puberty, some males may develop abnormally enlarged breasts (gynecomastia).